2546 words | Reading Time: 13 Minutes

 Why We Need More Women In Sales

 The industry needs more women in sales, especially high-ticket sales.
 If you are involved in selling premium products, you don’t chase the prospect.
 You consult, you coach, and you provide solutions to their needs by finding out their deepest pain points.
-Because of the sensitive nature of some of the calls, some prefer female closers, and I’ll explain why.
+Because of the sensitive nature of some of the calls, some prefer female closers.

 Having this gender diversity in the sales workforce is better for finding common ground with the client base.
 Mothers can connect better with closers who are mothers.
 Female business owners can identify better with women who are in sales.

 Imagine a female entrepreneur whose pain point is not having time for her family and all of the housework.
 Can a male salesperson be as effective at closing her for a business coaching program?
-Can he build rapport by saying he knows how she feels?
+Can he build rapport by saying he understands how she feels?
+He wouldn’t have the same rate of success as a female closer who has her own family or felt the pressure of people telling her to conform to traditional responsibilities for women.

 Diversity is one reason for having more women in sales, but there are other key reasons.
 According to a LinkedIn report, women represent 39% of the workforce in sales, and only 21% of Vice Presidents in Sales are female.
 But there are groups working to change that.